ADR-0005: NoshAPI FFI Surface Enumeration

 Contract changes.
 New sub-section under §“Tier 1: All-Carts Primitives”:

-cursor-position— query the cursor cell on the main 128×75 grid; returns(col row)in cell coordinates (col: 0–127, row: 1–73; cursor clamped to cartridge content area per CLAUDE.md Spec Hygiene Rule 5).
+cursor-position— query the cursor cell on the main 128×75 grid; returns(col row)in cell coordinates (col: 0–127, row: 1–73; cursor clamped to cartridge content area per canonical-spec.md Spec Hygiene Rule 5).
 Logical position is independent of visibility — a hidden cursor still has a position.
 Never raises.on-trackpoint-move— register handler invoked on cell-boundary crossing; handler signature(handler col row delta-col delta-row).
 One handler per cart; pass nil to unregister.
 Sustained against-boundary push does not re-fire the handler.on-trackpoint-click— register handler invoked on click; handler signature(handler col row). v0.1 fires exactly when QMK emits a primary-button click — right-click and middle-click are deferred to v0.2 per ADR-0032 §4 (no button-index argument in v0.1).cursor-visible!— runtime toggle (#t/#f) overriding the manifest:pointer-hiddendefault for the lifetime of the cart load.

 Reservation policy.
 The cursor renders on the main 128×75 grid only — never on Row 0 (firmware status bar), Row 74 (firmware action bar), or the CIPHER-LINE auxiliary OLED (which has no cursor concept in v0.1 per ADR-0015).
 Cursor movement into reserved rows clamps at the boundary; wrap is rejected for predictability.
 See ADR-0035 §3.